LouisOuellet/php-auth/README.md

 ```

 ## How do I use it?
-In this documentations, we will use a table called users for our examples.

 ### Examples
 There are many examples for you to check out in the [example](example) folder.